khn0x-khn0x/emdca/ref/patterns/08-orchestrator-loop.md

 # Pattern 08: Coordination (The Orchestrator)

 ## The Principle
 A system needs a "driver" that does no thinking, only moving.
 It coordinates the flow of data between models and execution shell.
+We call this the **Runtime** or **Orchestrator**.
+In EMDCA, the **Runtime** is a **Smart Domain Model** that encapsulates the coordination logic and holds the necessary Capabilities.

 ## The Mechanism
-The **Orchestrator** is a frozen Pydantic model with a coordination method.
-It runs a "dumb" procedural loop: Fetch → Translate → Decide → Act → Persist.
+The **Runtime** is a Domain Model (`BaseModel`).
+It runs a "dumb" reactive loop: Load → Step → Save → Execute.
 It contains no business rules, only flow control.

 ---